alhumaw/GameHubCSCD350/README.md

 6. The game hub menu will be displayed.
 Use the mouse to navigate and select a game.
 7. Enjoy playing the games in the Game Hub!
 Have fun!
 Feel free to explore each game and challenge yourself to beat high scores.
 If you encounter any issues or have suggestions for improvement, please let us know.

+## Why Use the Game Hub?

+The Game Hub offers a convenient and accessible way to enjoy a variety of classic games.
+Whether you're a fan of arcade-style games, strategy games, or competitive games, the Game Hub has something for everyone.
+It provides a single platform where you can access multiple games without the need to install and manage individual game applications.

+The games in the Game Hub are designed to provide entertainment, challenge your skills, and offer a nostalgic gaming experience.
+You can compete against yourself, your friends, or try to top the leaderboard to showcase your gaming prowess.
+With its easy-to-use interface and diverse game selection, the Game Hub is perfect for both casual players and gaming enthusiasts.

+Explore the Game Hub, immerse yourself in the world of classic games, and embark on exciting gaming adventures.
+Start playing now and have a great time with the Game Hub!

+Feel free to explore each game and challenge yourself to beat high scores.
+If you encounter any issues or have suggestions for improvement, please let us know.